 I confess, I've been collecting biothane leads.
 Like leather, it feels nice on the hands, and doesn't tangle easily.
 Biothane is sometimes called fake leather, but there are differences.
 It's a bit stiffer than the best leather.
 It's washable, easy-care, and waterproof.
 It's much cheaper than leather, so you can buy more of them.

-Recently I've become aware of round biothane leashes and long-lines, which many people prefer to the flat biothane discussed above.
+You can also purchase round biothane leashes and long-lines, which many people prefer to the flat biothane discussed above.
 This round leash is actually a rope coated with biothane.
 These leashes are popular with handlers of mid-sized dogs, because they are lighter-weight.
 They are also popular with handlers of large dogs, as the round shape is easier on the hands than the flat, when the large dog moves too quickly to be easily followed.

 Like other biothane leashes, they're washable, easy-care, waterproof, and affordable.